Tutorial¶

 confluence_server_user = 'myawesomeuser@example.com'

-# (or, for Confluence Server)
+# (or, for Confluence Data Center)

 confluence_server_url = 'https://intranet-wiki.example.com/'